Hotel room invasion robbery is frightening and dangerous for travelers.

 Also, burglars don’t want to be confronted and will usually flee when approached.
 Most burglaries do not result in violence unless the criminal is cornered and uses force to escape.
 Hotel room invasion robbers, in contrast, work more often at night when rooms are more likely to be occupied and less staff is on duty.

 The hotel room invasion robbery targets the occupant and room location and not necessarily the hotel.
-The selection process may include women traveling alone or senior citizens, or known drug dealers, or wealthy travelers, for example.
+The selection process may include women traveling alone or senior citizens, known drug dealers, or wealthy travelers, for example.

 It is not unusual for a robber to follow the victim to their hotel room based on the value of the car they were driving or the jewelry or clothes they were wearing.
 Hotel room invaders have been known to work casinos and watch for guests flashing large sums of money or jewelry.